jhabets/visual-asset-management-system/README.md

 7. (Optional) Override the the CDK stack name and region for deployment with environment variables `export AWS_REGION=us-east-1 && export STACK_NAME=dev` - replace with the region you would like to deploy to and the name you want to associate with the cloudformation stack that the CDK will deploy.

+8. (FIPS Use Only) If deploying with FIPS, enable FIPS environment variables for AWS CLI `export AWS_USE_FIPS_ENDPOINT=true` and enable `app.useFips` in the `config.json` configuration file in `/infra/config`

+9. (External VPC Import Only) If importing an external VPC with subnets in the `config.json` configuration, run `cdk synth --all --require-approval never --context loadContextIgnoreChecks=true` to import the VPC ID/Subnets context before full deployment.
+Failing to run this with the context setting or configuration setting of `loadContextIgnoreChecks` will cause the deployment to fail.

-8. `npm run deploy.dev` - An account is created in an AWS Cognito User Pool using the email address specified in the infrastructure config file.
+10. `npm run deploy.dev` - An account is created in an AWS Cognito User Pool using the email address specified in the infrastructure config file.
 Expect an email from no-reply@verificationemail.com with a temporary password.

-    7a.
+    10a.
 Ensure that docker is running before deploying as a container will need to be built

 #### Deployment Success